-Validation activity can be divided into two types of testing:
+Validation activity can be divided into two types of testing.

-- the actual users of an existing product
+- the actual users of an existing product,

-- users of a previous version of a product
+- users of a previous version of a product,

-- business analysts as an end-user specialist
+- business analysts as end-user specialists.

 This enables the development team to fix most of the usability problems, bugs, and unexpected issues concerning functionality, system design, business requirements, etc.

-Why do you actually need user-acceptance testing?
+Why do you actually need UAT?

-Nevertheless, UAT requires organization and preparation work to make it effective.
+In any case, UAT requires organization and preparation work to make it effective.
 If you want to ensure your product’s validity, consider the following steps in conducting user acceptance testing.

 1. Analyze product requirements and define key deliverables